clarkritchie/clarkritchie/README.md

 # ❇️ Clark Ritchie

-A platform engineer with a diverse background of experiences, hands-on building and operating scalable SaaS cloud-native systems for over 15 years as both an IC and leader.
+A Senior Staff Platform / Site Reliabilty Engineer with a diverse background of experiences.
+Hands-on building and operating scalable SaaS cloud-native systems for over 15 years as both an IC and leader.

 I am passionate about building and operating **world-class applications** that **delight its end users**.